Nailik/battleship/README.md

 If you are using windows you can [download OpenJdk from Microsoft for Windows](https://docs.microsoft.com/de-de/java/openjdk/download).

 If you cannot run the game try by starting it with `java -jar battleship_client.jar`.

+## Build

+To build the game, open the project in IntelliJ and Select `Build -> Build Artifacts`, .jar Files can be found in out/artifacts.

+## Server Client Architecture

+- Connection via websockets

+### Server

+- Server can be started from Client jar or from Server jar (Headless)
+- Runs Broadcast on Port 8000
+- Hosts multiple games (aka lobbies) and one Queue
+- Validates all API calls

+### Client

+- Receives id from Server
+- Only knows it's own ships and hit/miss result (no information about enemy)

 ## Images